Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Results

 The quantitative analysis in Table~\ref{tab:auto_metrics_compact} demonstrates that the proposed fact-checking system achieves strong overall performance in all essential metrics.
 The system can identify supported propositions with a precision of 0.8904 and an F1-score of 0.8556.
 On the 3,786-proposition test set, this corresponds to 2,340 true positives and only 288 false positives, i.e., a false discovery rate of 0.1096.
 In other words, when the system predicts that a proposition is supported, it is correct almost nine times out of ten, and the absolute number of false positives remains comparatively low.
 A recall value of 0.8234 reveals that most of the clinically valid facts in the summaries are found and verified with evidence in the EHR.
 The overall accuracy of 0.7913 on 3,786 propositions shows that the logical verification pipeline is strong.
 It also highlights its ability to address a wide range of factual errors, such as numerical, temporal, and logical errors.

+For evaluating the significance of each consistency check, we performed ablation analysis, as shown in Table \ref{tab:ablation_study}, where we progressively omitted one check at a time from our pipeline for verification purposes.
+These consistencies include negation, implication, temporal, mutual exclusiveness, numerical, and presence checks, which are carried out on a set of 3,786 propositions.
+The impact of omission is measured by changes in precision, recall, and F1-score for each omission, proving that all six checks are indeed important for the fact-checking module to be effective.

+The outcome of the ablation experiment, clearly demonstrates the importance of all six checks in the effectiveness of the fact-checking model.
+The removal of negation and number consistency checks leads to a significant decrease in precision and recall scores, with a drop exceeding 8\% in precision.
+The implication check and mutual exclusivity check also have an impact on the model's capacity to validate claims, leading to a 6-8\% decrease in precision and recall scores.
+The temporal consistency check and presence check do not have as much influence as the other four checks, but their absence still negatively impacts precision and recall.

 These results collectively confirm the efficacy of the multi-layered fact-checking system in maintaining factual integrity in automatically generated clinical summaries.
 This step is crucial in order to consider LLMs as reliable systems for such critical sectors.
-Table IV reports additional evaluation metrics for the fact-checking system.
-Specificity (unsupported) equals 0.6949, which means that 69.49\% of actual unsupported claims are correctly identified.
-MCC equals 0.4866; this indicates that overall there is a moderate correlation between predictions and true labels.
-Balanced accuracy equals 0.7591, hence reflecting solid performance across both classes despite imbalance.
-Log loss equals 0.2288, which is a low value that suggests well-calibrated probability predictions.

 Table \ref{tab:add_metrics_compact} reports additional evaluation metrics for the fact-checking system.
 Specificity (unsupported) equals 0.6949, which means that 69.49\% of actual unsupported claims are correctly identified.
-MCC equals 0.4866; this indicates that overall there is a moderate correlation between predictions and true labels.
+MCC equals 0.4866; this indicates that there is an overall moderate correlation between predictions and true labels.
 Balanced accuracy equals 0.7591, hence reflecting solid performance across both classes despite imbalance.
-Log loss equals 0.2288, which is a low value that suggests well-calibrated probability predictions.
+Log loss equals 0.2288, which suggests well-calibrated probability predictions.

+The findings reveal that our fact-checking approach proves to be quite efficient in discovering various types of contradictions, including numerical, temporal, and logical issues.
+The analysis suggests that this multi-layered verification strategy can identify both clear contradictions and the more nuanced inconsistencies that traditional methods might miss.
+The extra evaluation metrics in Table \ref{tab:add_metrics_compact} further support this observation, demonstrating a balanced performance across different classes.
+This suggests that merging semantic alignment with deterministic logical checks is especially powerful for ensuring reliability in critical areas like healthcare.